The Reggio Emilia Philosophy

-Named after its birthplace in Italy, this approach began as a vision by the local community and a teacher, Loris Malaguzzi, as a means of rebuilding a community after the devastating effects of World War II.
+Named after its birthplace in Italy, this approach began as a vision by a local teacher to rebuild the community after the devastating effects of World War II.
 The approach focuses on the importance of cultivating young minds and has gained worldwide recognition as best practice for its unique vision of early childhood education.

-Inspired by the Reggio Emilia approach, Nido approach fosters the belief that the child, parent, community and environment are all essential to the learning process.
+Inspired by this philosophy, Nido follows the belief that the child, parent, community and environment are all essential to the early years learning process.

 - Each child has the right to make choices in regard to their learning and should feel a strong sense of well-being

-- The environment should reflect our love of nature and views on sustainability
+- The environment should reflect both our love of nature and views on sustainability

 - Learning is ongoing and we constantly seek to develop our own knowledge to offer richer experiences to our children